Reasons to choose Wilson Browne

 4. Key information documents for agency work-seekers

-Employers will have to provide agency work-seekers with a key information document before agreeing the terms by which the work-seeker will undertake work.
+Employers will have to provide agency work-seekers with a key information document before agreeing to the terms by which the work-seeker will undertake work.
 This will only apply to agency worker- seekers who have registered with an agency after 6th April 2020.

 The key information document needs to include: